mentat-collective/sicm-scheme-exercises/README.md

 of the `mechanics` library in this repository in `bin/mechanics`.
 There's a small amount of work you'll have to do to make the script run, but I've covered that below under ["Running the Code"](#running-the-code).

+## The Road to Reality

+If you like this sort of thing, you might also consider subscribing to ["The Road to Reality"](https://roadtoreality.substack.com/), a newsletter where I post primers and lessons on interesting topics in math, physics, machine learning or artificial intelligence, with a heavy emphasis on locking down the intuition behind the ideas over mere symbol shuffling.

+<iframe src="https://roadtoreality.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>

 ## Other Resources